Difficulty-Aware Agentic Orchestration for Query-Specific Multi-Agent Workflows: Conclusion

 \section{Conclusion}

-In this work, we presented \textbf{DAAO}, a difficulty-aware agentic orchestration framework that dynamically adapts reasoning workflows to the complexity and domain characteristics of each query.
-By combining query-level difficulty estimation, modular operator allocation, and heterogeneous LLM routing, DAAO constructs flexible and cost-efficient agentic workflows.
-Our approach moves beyond static, one-size-fits-all designs by leveraging the complementary strengths of diverse LLMs and adapting workflow depth on a per-query basis.
-Extensive experiments across six benchmarks demonstrate that DAAO consistently outperforms existing multi-agent and LLM routing systems in both accuracy and efficiency, achieving up to 11.21\% higher accuracy while reducing inference cost by up to 36\%.
-These results validate the importance of difficulty-guided, modular orchestration in building scalable and performant LLM-based agents.
-Future work includes extending DAAO to handle multi-modal queries and incorporating real-time feedback for online adaptation.
+In this work, we propose DAAO, a difficulty-aware agentic orchestration framework that dynamically adapts reasoning workflows to query complexity and domain.
+By estimating query difficulty, allocating modular operators, and routing to heterogeneous LLMs, DAAO builds flexible and cost-efficient workflows.
+It moves beyond one-size-fits-all designs by leveraging complementary LLM strengths and adapting workflow depth per query.
+Experiments across six benchmarks show that DAAO outperforms existing multi-agent and routing systems, achieving up to 11.21\% higher accuracy with up to 36\% lower cost.
+These results highlight the value of difficulty-guided modular orchestration for scalable LLM agents.
+Future work includes extending DAAO to multi-modal queries and incorporating real-time feedback.